AndreiFAD/SchedulerApp/README.md

 	.exe, .cmd or other command line runs scheduled

-	Import data from files, (csv or xslx) or from MySQL database
+	Import data to Oracle database from files, (csv or xslx) or from MySQL database

 	File export from Oracle database via SSH Tunnel to xlsx csv or xls format